 (5) Gather Information

-Adequate information and document preparation will save every subject matter expert’s time.
+Adequate information and document preparation will save every subject matter expert’s time, which also lays the foundation for a successful FMEA.
 Information includes bill of materials, legal and regulatory, past FMEAs, field history, technical requirements, and specification, etc.

 Factor 3: avoid common mistakes

-Understanding FMEA fundamentals and procedures is not enough by itself to have a successful FMEA outcome, performing a successful FMEA requires the team to understand and avoid common mistakes.
+Understanding FMEA fundamentals and procedures is not enough by itself to have a successful FMEA outcome, performing an FMEA project successfully requires the team to understand and avoid common mistakes.

 Factor 4: a skilled FMEA facilitator